arangodb/docs/3.10/http/general.md

 ---------------

 ArangoDB supports HTTP keep-alive.
-If the client does not send a `Connection` header in its request, and the client uses HTTP version 1.1, ArangoDB will assume the client wants to keep alive the connection.
+If the client does not send a `Connection` header in its request, ArangoDB will assume the client wants to keep alive the connection.
 If clients do not wish to use the keep-alive feature, they should explicitly indicate that by sending a `Connection: Close` HTTP header in the request.

-ArangoDB will close connections automatically for clients that send requests using HTTP 1.0, except if they send an `Connection: Keep-Alive` header.

 The default Keep-Alive timeout can be specified at server start using the `--http.keep-alive-timeout` startup option.

-Establishing TCP connections is expensive, since it takes several ping pongs between the communication parties.
+Establishing TCP connections is expensive, since it takes several roundtrips between the communication parties.
 Therefore you can use connection keep-alive to send several HTTP request over one TCP-connection;
 each request is treated independently by definition.
 You can use this feature